wandersick/chmac/Readme.txt

      /m            :: new mac address to be applied.
      /n            :: adapter to be applied new mac address if /m is unspecified.
-New mac address will be randomized (OUI kept) and automatically filled.
-     /r            :: restore to original MAC address /a            :: auto-change interval
+New mac address will be randomized (OUI kept) and automatically filled in /r            :: restore to original MAC address /a            :: auto-change interval
-     /u            :: check for program update
+                      suffix may be s for sec, m for min, h for hour or d for day e.g. enter '20m' to recur per 20 mins.
+[X] to reset or exit

   #  The mac address format can be any of the following:

      AB-CD-EF-12-34-56
      AB:CD:EF:12:34:56
      AB.CD.EF.12.34.56
-     AB CD EF 12 34 56 ... or without any separation in between at all.
+     AB CD EF 12 34 56     :: or without any separation in between at all

   #  When no parameter is specified, interactive mode is entered.

      [ Examples ]

-  #  . chmac /l                     :: list available adapter IDs
-     . chmac /n 1                   :: update network adapter #1 with
+     . chmac /l                     :: list available adapter IDs . chmac /n 1                   :: update network adapter #1 with
                                        randomized mac address numbers.
      . chmac /m 00301812AB01 /n 2   :: update network adapter #2 with the